-Welcome to Term 3 2017.
+Welcome to Term 4 2019!

-Mathematics will focus on the following areas:
+Mathematics teaching will focus on the following areas:

 Students will consolidate their mathematical knowledge by relating what they learn to real life problems and to other areas of the curriculum.
 They are encouraged to use a variety of strategies to solve mathematical problems.